 LEXINGTON Ky.
 (Nov.
 2, 2011) — The University of Kentucky Sanders-Brown Center on Aging will offer their monthly "Memory Café" on Monday, Nov.
 14, at the Living Arts and Science Center in Lexington.
 The program offers creative enrichment and socialization for individuals with memory problems and their caregivers.

 The Memory Café is based on a model first employed in Europe, now gaining popularity in Canada and the U.S. It provides a regular gathering where participants can exchange ideas and thoughts, experience art and music, enjoy refreshments and share laughter.
 Educational materials will be provided and experts in the field will be available.

-"It is our hope that the Memory Café will provide an informal setting for caregivers and their loved ones with dementia to socialize and interact with other families and professionals while sharing old memories and creating new ones," said Deborah Danner, Director of Education for the Alzheimer’s Disease Center at the Sanders-Brown Center on Aging.
+"The Memory Café is designed to provide an informal setting for caregivers and their loved ones with dementia to socialize and interact with other families and professionals while sharing old memories and creating new ones," said Deborah Danner, director of education for the Alzheimer’s Disease Center at the Sanders-Brown Center on Aging.

 The Memory Café is free of charge and open to anyone with a memory problem and their caregiver(s).
 To sign up or to learn more about the Memory Café, contact Caitlin McGuire at (859) 257-8971.